 Other Class Action Cases.
 Trial began during January of 2001 in the case of Blankenship v.
 American Tobacco Company, et al. (Circuit Court, Ohio County, West Virginia, filed January 31, 1997), but a mistrial was declared while plaintiffs were presenting their evidence.
-Re-trial began during September of 2001 and was proceeding as of November 6, 2001.
+Re-trial began during September of 2001 and was proceeding as of October 5, 2001.
 During 2000, the court granted plaintiffs' motion for class certification.
-The court has ruled that the class consists of West Virginia residents who were cigarette smokers on or after January 31, 1995; who had a minimum of a five pack-year smoking history as of December 4, 2000; who have not been diagnosed with certain medical conditions; and who have not received health care funded by the State of West Virginia.
+The court has ruled that the class consists of West Virginia residents who were cigarette smokers on or after January 31, 1995; who had a minimum of a five-pack per year smoking history as of December 4, 2000; who have not been diagnosed with certain medical conditions; and who have not received health care funded by the State of West Virginia.
 The West Virginia Supreme Court of Appeals declined to review defendants' petition for a writ of prohibition against the class certification ruling.
 Plaintiffs seek the creation of a fund, the purpose of which would be to pay for class members to receive medical monitoring for chronic obstructive pulmonary disease, emphysema and lung cancer.
 The case is being tried pursuant to a multi-phase trial plan.
-The first phase, which was in trial as of November 6, 2001, addresses issues "common" to the class members' claims, including matters relating to the defendants' alleged liability and the necessity and reasonableness of plaintiffs' proposed medical monitoring plan.
+The first phase, which was in trial as of October 5, 2001, addresses issues "common" to the class members' claims, including matters relating to the defendants' alleged liability and the necessity and reasonableness of plaintiffs' proposed medical monitoring plan.
 The court has not specified the issues to be addressed in the trial's subsequent phases.
 Lorillard is a defendant in the case.

-Jury selection began during June of 2001 in the case of Scott v.
+Jury selection began during June 2001 in the case of Scott v.
 The American Tobacco Company, et al. (District Court, Orleans Parish, Louisiana, filed May 24, 1996).
 A twelve-member jury and ten alternate jurors were selected, but the Louisiana Court of Appeals and the Louisiana Supreme Court, in response to writ applications initiated by the defendants, excused a total of nine jurors or alternate jurors.
 The Supreme Court has directed the trial court to re-open the jury selection process in order to select additional jurors.
 In their writ applications, defendants contended that several selected jurors had family members who were potential members of the class certified by the trial court, and that the selected jury was biased against the defendants.
-The process to select new jurors is proceeding.
-The court has not announced when the jury as finally constituted would begin hearing evidence in the trial.
+As of October 5, 2001, the trial court had not announced when the process to select new jurors would begin.
 The trial court has certified a class comprised of residents of the State of Louisiana who desire to participate in medical monitoring or smoking cessation programs and who began smoking prior to September 1, 1988, or who allege that defendants undermined compliance with the warnings on cigarette packages.
 Lorillard is a defendant in the case.

-During December of 2000, the Superior Court of San Diego County, California issued an order in the case of Daniels v.
-Philip Morris, Incorporated, et al. that granted plaintiffs' motion for class certification on behalf of California residents who, while minors, smoked at least one cigarette between April of 1994 and December 31, 1999.
-Trial in this matter is scheduled to begin during May of 2002, although the court has indicated that trial may be delayed until July of 2002.
+During December 2000, the Superior Court of San Diego County, California issued an order in the case of Daniels v.
+Philip Morris, Incorporated, et al. that granted plaintiffs' motion for class certification on behalf of California residents who, while minors, smoked at least one cigarette between April 1994 and December 31, 1999.
+Trial in this matter is scheduled to begin during May 2002, although the court has indicated that trial may be delayed until July 2002.
 Lorillard is a defendant in the case.